corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/minor-version-node-upgrade.md

 Follow these steps to upgrade a node from Corda Enterprise Edition 4.12 to Corda Enterprise Edition 4.12.x.

 Most of the Corda 4 public, non-experimental APIs are stable.
 See the [full list of stable APIs]({{< relref "../../../../api-ref/api-ref-corda-4.md" >}}).
-If you are working with a stable API, you don't need to update your CorDapps.
+If you are working with a stable API, you do not need to update your CorDapps.
 To upgrade:

 1. [Drain the node]({{< relref "#step-1-drain-the-node" >}}).
 2. [Replace the corda.jar file with the new version]({{< relref "#step-2-replace-cordajar-with-the-new-version" >}}).